Increases And Decreases Of Credit Scores During Mortgage Process

-Mortgage Lenders will use the middle credit score of the lower credit score borrower if there is more than one borrower.
-A mortgage lender will only use initial credit scores during mortgage process that is originally pulled.
+Lenders will use the middle credit score of the lower credit score borrower if there is more than one borrower.
+A lender will only use initial credit scores during mortgage process that is originally pulled.
 Most lenders will just stick with the original credit scores until the loan closes.
-However, The Gustan Cho Team at USA Mortgage can repull credit during the mortgage process and if borrowers scores are higher, we can use the higher credit score for pricing and locking the mortgage interest rates.
+However, Gustan Cho Associates can repull credit during the mortgage process and if borrowers scores are higher.
+We can use the higher credit score for pricing and locking the mortgage interest rates.

 - A mortgage loan originator will not have applicants sign the official 1003 mortgage application and disclosures

 - A mortgage loan originator can start the mortgage process as long as the borrower meets the minimum credit score requirements

 - Mortgage application and disclosures are sent to borrowers

 - If there are errors in credit report during mortgage process which is drowning credit scores, the loan originator can help correct the errors by the use of rapid re-score

 - Rapid Rescores expedite errors and can update tradelines reported to the three credit reporting agencies in a matter of 5 business days